iambrijeshtoo/JavaScript/notes/terms_explain.md

 - Function: The actual recipe with all the instructions (the function code).
 - Function Reference: The note that says "Cake Recipe" (a variable holding the function's location in memory).

+# What is Method?

+- Functions that are properties of an object and usually act on the object.

+# What is Constructors?

+- Functions used to create new objects.

 # Types of Naming Convention

 1. Camel Case: helloWorld